1960-1979 Timeline

 1963

-Allen Parkinson (nephew of Tom Parkinson) and Ronnie Evans (a relation of Tony ‘Sid’ Evans) recreate the famous 1935 Tom Parkinson-Sid Evans “Wheelbarrow Challenge”, this time doing the eight-day journey in reverse, starting at Mt Buffalo and returning to Beechworth using the same wooden wheelbarrow that had been used in 1935 (below) which now resides at Beechworth’s Burke Museum.
+Allan Parkinson (nephew of Tom Parkinson) and Ronnie Evans (a relation of Tony ‘Sid’ Evans) recreate the famous 1935 Tom Parkinson-Sid Evans “Wheelbarrow Challenge”, this time doing the eight-day journey in summer (as opposed to winter) and doing it in reverse, starting at Mt Buffalo and returning to Beechworth using the same wooden wheelbarrow that had been used in 1935 (below) which now resides at Beechworth’s Burke Museum.

 1963 – Dec 26